...

 The Science Behind Public Speaking (And Why These Tips Work)

 Public speaking isn’t just a “confidence issue.”
 It’s a combination of psychology, physiology, memory, and human behavior.
-The good news is that modern research supports what great speakers learn through experience: people don’t remember perfection — they remember clarity, connection, and emotional meaning.
+The good news is that modern research supports what great speakers learn over time.
+People don’t remember perfection.
+They remember clarity, connection, and emotional meaning.

 Here’s the science behind why public speaking feels so intense, why stories stick, and why first impressions matter so much.